AuPtZ/BenchmarkSS/www/info_Q4.md

 For the **Single Method**, the following four steps are required:
 ① Choose the desired SSM,
-② Select a pharmacotranscriptomic dataset (PTD),
+② Select a pharmacotranscriptomic dataset,
 ③ Upload the **signature file (header with 'Gene' and 'log2FC')**, and
 ④ Determine the number of top genes (topN) to utilize, with guidance provided by the Benchmark or Robustness modules.